 Constipation and I go way back.
 We have been lifelong companions though not friends.
 I can confidently say that after decades, I now have the upper-hand and rarely fall into the “strained” relationship.
 OK, pardon the pun.
-As a registered dietitian, I am sure that my professional and personal experience can help you with migraine and constipation.
+If you have been living with bouts of constipation as well as tension headaches or migraine, you probably want to know- can constipation cause headaches OR is it the reverse- does being prone to headache or migraine episodes cause constipation.
+As a registered dietitian diagnosed with migraine, I have spent quite a bit of time in this inquiry.

 ** This article is written for information purposes only.
 It is not medical advice or a substitute for medical advice.
 Consult your doctor for any changes to your care plan.**